mattaylor/objix/README.md

 ### Object.prototype.\$(Formatter)

 Convert `this` to a formatted string.
-If `Formatter` is not specified it will return a a compact representation of `this` based on `JSON.stringify` with all `"`'s removed.
+If `Formatter` is not specified it will return a a compact representation of `this` based on `JSON.stringify` with all quotation marks and escape characters removed.

 If `Formatter` is a string, then that string will be returned with all occurances of `${key}` or `$key` substituted with `this[key].$()`